 Benzos were introduced largely as a replacement for barbiturates, which were the previous drug of choice for treating insomnia and anxiety until they were determined to be more harmful than useful, due to a long list of extremely negative side effects and a high potential for addiction.

-There is also the danger of a paradoxical reaction, which means that they work in the opposite way than as intended, causing feelings of anxiety, panic or depression in some users.
+There is also the danger of a paradoxical reaction, which means that they work in the opposite way than intended, causing feelings of anxiety, panic, or depression in some users.

 But the danger of adverse effects from the use of benzodiazepines like Xanax skyrockets when they are used in conjunction with alcohol.
 Mixing alcohol with Xanax, or any other benzodiazepine can trigger potentially fatal health effects, including the risk of overdose.